broadlume/engineeringladders/Developer.md

 * **Challenges**: challenges the team processes, looking for ways to improve them
 * **Team**: makes an impact on the whole team, not just on specific parts of it

+> **Note**
+> As a member of our team this is when an engineer has the option to join the Guild and is expected to be a regular interviewer for incoming engineers.

 ## D5 - Staff Software Engineer

 ![Developer 5](/charts/developer-5.png)